incogninto1-1/GCEI/README.md

 # GCEI (Grab it, Check it, Extract it, Install it)
 WIP Package manager (not licensed yet)
-This package manager is a DEMO therefore it will not install ant programs (yet).
+This package manager is a DEMO therefore it will not install any programs (yet).
 I initally made this package manager to save time installing packages on Gentoo Linux via Portage because Gentoo is one of the only linux distros compatible with PowerPC but now I also want this to be the default package manager for my upcoming Linux distro.